Coveros-GitHub-Sandbox/selenified/README.md

 ### Write the Tests
 Adding a new test, is simply adding a new method to an existing test suite (class).
 Each method should be named something descriptive following the tests functionality.
 Each method should have a public modifier and have a void return type.
-Additionally, each method should be prepared to catch an IOException, resulting from either a failed assert at the end of each test, or from other errors arising during runtime.
 Each method should have an @Test annotation before it.
 Putting in the below information in each annotation will ensure that the data is available in the custom test reporting.

  * a group - based on the test suite and the extended test suite
  * a description - something useful/descriptive to be displayed on the results and test detailed results